Watcher1223/hack_the_spack_backend/README.md

 **How it works:**
 1. When a tool is saved, the system generates a vector embedding from its name and description
-2. Embeddings are generated using OpenAI's `text-embedding-3-small` model (1536 dimensions)
+2. Embeddings are generated using Voyage AI's `voyage-4` model (1024 dimensions)
 3. When searching, the query is embedded and compared using cosine similarity
 4. The top 10 most semantically similar tools are returned